 Certificates and National Certification

-Students successfully completing the entire course (both Parts 1 and 2) will receive a Certificate of Competence from KCC.
+Students successfully completing the entire course (both classroom and externship will receive a Certificate of Competence from KCC.
 Graduates will also be eligible to sit for the national Pharmacy Technician Certification Examination offered through the Pharmacy Technician Certification Board (PTCB).
 Those passing this exam will be given the designation of CPhT, or Certified Pharmacy Technician.